How To Build Your Own BMX Bike From Scratch- Complete Guide

 5’6’’-6+ 20.5’’-21’’

-Another thing that you need to know about is the components of the bike frame, make sure to do your research well and choose the frame material according to your needs the nature of the BMX riding.
-BMX Bike frames are made from the following materials:
+Another thing that you need to know about is the components of the bike frame.
+Frames are made of different materials but I recommend to do your research.
+Choose the frame material according to the nature of the BMX riding.
+You’ll find BMX frames in the following materials:

 • Chromoly Steel